Northern crested newt: Evolution

 The northern crested newt sometimes hybridises with other crested newt species where their ranges meet, but overall, the different species are reproductively isolated.
 In a case study in the Netherlands, genes of the introduced Italian crested newt (T. carnifex) were found to introgress into the gene pool of the native northern crested newt.
 The closest relative of the northern crested newt, according to molecular phylogenetic analyses, is the Danube crested newt (T. dobrogicus).

-In western France, the northern crested newt's range overlaps with that of the marbled newt (T. marmoratus), but the two species in general prefer different habitats.
-When they do occur in the same breeding ponds, they can form hybrids, which have intermediate characteristics.
-Hybrids resulting from the cross of a crested newt male with a marbled newt female are much rarer due to increased mortality of the larvae and consist only of males.
+In western France, the range of the northern crested newt overlaps with that of the marbled newt (T. marmoratus), but the two species generally prefer different habitats.
+When they do occur in the same breeding ponds, they can form hybrids with intermediate characteristics.
+Hybrids resulting from a cross between a crested newt male with a marbled newt female are much rarer due to increased mortality of the larvae, and are always male.
 In the reverse cross, males have lower survival rates than females.
-Overall, viability is reduced in these hybrids and they rarely backcross with their parent species.
-Hybrids made up 3–7% of the adult populations in different studies.
+Hybrids lay more eggs than the parent species, but the eggs and embryos have a lower survival rate.
+Overall, the viability of the hybrids is reduced and they rarely backcross with their parent species.
+Hybrids made up 3–7% of the adult populations in various studies.

-Little genetic variation was found over most of the species' range, except in the Carpathians.
-This suggests that the Carpathians was a refugium during the Last Glacial Maximum.
+Little genetic variation was found across most of the species' range, except in the Carpathians.
+This suggests that the Carpathians were a refugium during the Last Glacial Maximum.
 The northern crested newt then expanded its range north-, east- and westwards when the climate rewarmed.